JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab3-IntegrateCustomPagesInModelDrivenPowerApps.md

+## Introduction
+In this lab you're going to learn how to configure the command bar to trigger the Custom Page in the Model-Driven app and how to use the record information in the Custom Page.

 ## ✨ Getting Started with Command Bar Configuration for a form

 To trigger the pop up dialog or side pane with the custom page, you will have to configure a command bar button to execute the JavaScript with the custom page reference